The Sacrificial System After Christ's Return

 The Third Age

 The third age of salvation began on the Day of Pentecost in 30 A.D. with a new agreement that replaced the one God made with Israel at Mount Sinai.
 During this age, which will last until Christ returns to rule the earth, individuals are offered salvation through belief in God the Father and his son Jesus Christ, repentance, and baptism.
 Those under this agreement have the holy spirit given to them, the law of God placed in their minds and spirits, the spirit of the Father and the Son merged with their spirit.
 Because the spirit-presence of God dwells in them, they are sons and temples of God.
-See our study paper concerning the sons of the new creation.

 The sons of God during this age are a temple of God where God's holy spirit resides.
 These individuals have direct access to God the Father and Jesus Christ and worship the Father in spirit and truth.
 See Jn.4:19-24.